What is a balance transfer credit card and how does it work?

 5. Start paying off the balance

-While a low introductory APR can help save on interest charges, it’s important to make payments on time every month if you want to keep the account in good standing and avoid late fees and penalties.
+A low introductory APR can help save on interest charges.
+It’s still important to make payments on time every month if you want to keep the account in good standing and avoid late fees and penalties.

-Here are some things to consider to help determine if a balance transfer credit card is right for you:
+Here are some potential benefits and drawbacks to consider to help determine if a balance transfer credit card is right for you.

 • Simplify payments: A balance transfer can be helpful if you want to consolidate multiple debts into a single monthly payment.

-• Help pay debt faster: When used responsibly, you could pay down debt faster.
-This is because the money you pay on a 0% APR balance transfer credit card goes toward the principal instead of the principal plus interest.
+• Help pay debt faster: When used responsibly, a balance transfer credit card could help you pay down debt faster if more money goes to the principal balance instead of the principal plus interest.

 • Debt is still owed: Balance transfer cards can be a helpful tool to repay debt.
-But it’s important to remember that they don’t erase debt.
+But they don’t erase debt.

 • Fees: Balance transfer fees typically range from 3% to 5% of the amount transferred.
 You can compare those costs to the potential savings to find out if the fees are worth it.